Osmotic Power Systems: The Ocean’s Secret Battery

 Long before engineers dreamed of estuaries as batteries, osmosis was the hidden engine inside every cell.

-Our own neurons fire because of ion balances across walls thinner than imagination.
+Plants rise because water creeps upward through membranes, and our own neurons fire because of ion balances across walls thinner than imagination.

-We are taking the principle that stitches together roots and blood and asking it to also stitch together wires and grids!
+We’re taking the principle that stitches together roots and blood and asking it to also stitch together wires and grids!

 If you’ve been reading along in the past, you know I have an obsession with salt.